 Mole Removal on the Lip - Dermatologic Surgeon of Plastic Surgeon?

 As mentioned by another physician, i think it is disappointing there are so many answers with such obvious bias.
 Depending on their skill, training and comfort level, both dermatologic surgeons and plastic surgeons can perform surgery on the lips and achieve great results for their patients.
 In fact, removing moles on delicate anatomical areas is something that Mohs Surgeons (dermatologists with specialty training in surgery and skin cancer surgical treatments) do all day.
 The most important thing for you is that the lesion be properly removed with proper margin control and the specimen removed be sent to the dermatopathologist for review.
 It is always a good idea to ask your doctor who did the biopsy for a referral for surgical treatment.
 But any well-trained Mohs surgeon, dermatologic surgeon or plastic surgeon can remove the mole on your lip.

-Plastic surgeon for lip cancer removal
+Plastic surgery for malignant mole removal